youtube/cobalt/cobalt/site/docs/reference/starboard/modules/16/media.md

 `mime`: The mime information of the media in the form of `video/webm` or `video/mp4; codecs="avc1.42001E"`.
-It may include arbitrary parameters like "codecs", "channels", etc. Note that the "codecs" parameter may contain more than one codec, delimited by comma. `key_system`: A lowercase value in the form of "com.example.somesystem" as suggested by [https://w3c.github.io/encrypted-media/#key-system](https://w3c.github.io/encrypted-media/#key-system)) that can be matched exactly with known DRM key systems of the platform.
+It may include arbitrary parameters like "codecs", "channels", etc. Note that the "codecs" parameter may contain more than one codec, delimited by comma.

+`key_system`: A lowercase value in the form of "com.example.somesystem", and can be matched exactly with known DRM key systems of the platform.
 When `key_system` is an empty string, the return value is an indication for non-encrypted media.
+For more detail, refer to [https://w3c.github.io/encrypted-media/#key-system](https://w3c.github.io/encrypted-media/#key-system)

 An implementation may choose to support `key_system` with extra attributes, separated by ';', like `com.example.somesystem; attribute_name1="value1";